zenstruck/signed-url-bundle/README.md

 The single-use token is required for both generating and verifying the url.
 These are likely done in different parts of your application.
-To avoid duplicating the generation of your token, it is recommended to wrap the logic up into simple *token objects* that are `\Stringable`:
+To avoid duplicating the generation of your token, it is recommended to wrap the logic into simple *token objects* that are `\Stringable`:

 ```php
 final class ResetPasswordToken